Interview with Lucy (Bennett) Calhoun

 I hear Suzuki Roshi all the time: There's nowhere to go.
 It's raining everywhere.

 DC: I'd pulled most the Suzuki Roshi material from Thank You & OK and (friend and agent) Michael Katz said that the collective memory of Suzuki Roshi will be lost if we don't act soon and I'm interested in getting that and what people have to say about him and what that will reveal about him and them.
 I'm interested in those people.

-LB: Didn't Suzuki Roshi, when preparing people for his death, he say that he had some confidence in the group understanding of what he had taught? that it would keep Zen Center on track because it wasn't necessarily one person's interpretation but there was such a wide body of people who had practiced with him that there was a collective wisdom.
+LC: Didn't Suzuki Roshi, when preparing people for his death, say he had confidence in the shared understanding of the teaching?
+That it would keep Zen Center on track because there was a wide body of people who had practiced with him, that there was a collective wisdom.

 DC: I hope he did say it.

 LC: What I remember is Richard Baker saying that Suzuki Roshi struggled with whether to focus his energy on teaching one or two people, devoting the time necessary to fully transmit the Dharma, or whether to give his time to creating a wider understanding within the community, within the Sangha, and that he had chosen the community.

 DC: Dick said in an interview that he promoted the person